dorahacksglobal/Hackathon-Playbook/thedao.md

     - Quantum Computing
     - ...
 - Show Room
-    - hackathon projects demo show
+    - hackathon projects demo show and hackathon roadshow
     - organizers' meetup live
-    - hackathon roadshow
+    - workshop, meetup and shareing talk
 - [private for funders] DAO token holders
 - [private for organizers] Hackathon Open Book

 **Community Rules**

 - All members must pass KYC before joining.
-- A hackathon organizer can join as an organizer after submitting Hackathon DAO grant application or .
+- A hackathon organizer can join as an organizer after submitting Hackathon DAO grant application or get validated by DAO admin with previous hackathon organizing experiences.
 - A DAO funder can join as an DAO funder by providing prove of holding Hackathon DAO token.
 - If a member gets reported by more than 3 other members in the community, this member will be removed from discord and added into Hackathon DAO blacklist.

 <br>

 ---
 <br>